 - Applied functional exercises based on foundational human movement patterns: Hinge, Squat, Push, Pull, Walking/Running (Gait), Carry and Crawl

 - Foundational human movement patterns are paired with their most relative anatomical lectures

 - Elbow/Wrist/Hand : Pull

 - Biomechanics of Gait : Carry and Crawl

 - Review quizzes at the end of each Functional Anatomy modules for practice (does not count for or against you and you can take as many times as you’d like)

 - Final exam is made up of the same questions as the quizzes

 Completion Time: You may take up to one year to complete the program, and review the materials as often as you like.
 You will immediately know the results after you take your test.
 Most students finish within 1 – 2 weeks.

 Exam Requirements: Passing a 100 multiple choice, non-proctored online exam with 70% or higher.
-Two attempts at the exam are given.
+Three attempts at the exam are given.
 Results are known immediately.

-Retest Fee: $95 retest fee applies if the passing requirement is not met at the end of the second exam attempt.
+Retest Fee: $95 retest fee applies if the passing requirement is not met at the end of the third exam attempt.